bkudria/speakeasy/docs/instructions/06_quick_reference.md

 - Hierarchical organization with 2-space indentation for sub-tasks
 - Point estimates (Fibonacci: 1,2,3,5,8,13,21) for leaf tasks only
 - Include file references at highest applicable level
+- Parent tasks should be marked complete [x] if and only if all child tasks are complete
+- Re-evaluate point estimates after planning tasks; break down if they exceed 5 points

 ### Example Task Structure
 ```